Private Medical Insurance for Families

-Single parent families are sometimes less likely to opt for private health insurance, but ensuring you’re well-looked after with medical cover can go a long way when you most need a boost.
+Single-parent families are sometimes less likely to opt for private health insurance, but knowing you’re well-looked after with medical cover can go provide peace of mind.

 The terms for getting private healthcare as a single parent are generally the same as they are for other families: you can choose from a wide range of policies, from hospital cover to a policy that includes all the extras.

 The upfront cost of paying for glasses, dentists, or any physio or special needs can be huge, but you can choose a policy that covers general treatment, or cover for extras.

 Focusing on the features you most care about and matching it to your child’s age and activities could leave your family better off with no big surprise bills to deal with throughout the year.